luisplaz/phase-0/week-2/design-reflection.md

 The 6 phases of Web Design are the following:

 1. Info Gathering (Here we gather all the information relative to our purpose, goals, audience, content etc...)
-2. Planning (In this stage we plan what we intend to design, here we use the sitemap like the one linked above)
+2. Planning (In this stage we plan what we intend to design using the information gathered beforehand, here we use the sitemap like the one linked above)
-3. Design (Here we start sketching and designing the website, one may use wireframes here)
+3. Design (Here we start sketching and designing the website, one may use wireframes here and propose the visual look of the project)
-4. Development (Now the for the real work, the project is now being developed with the information gathered from the previous steps)
+4. Development (Now the for the real work, the project is now being developed (Using html or css) with the information gathered from the previous steps)
 5. Testing and Delivery (After the development stage the project is ready for the test procedures so we can check for errors or thing the client might want to change)
 6. Maintenance (The post development face that keeps the project running and up to date with any technology based improvement etc..)